 So, why do dogs bark?
-Well, there are lots of reasons, actually, according to the ASPCA.
+Well, there are lots of reasons, actually.
 Here are a few of the most common:

-- Territorial or Protective Barking: Dogs are animals and animals tend to be territorial.
-When they feel like something or someone is encroaching on said territory, they react by barking.
+- Territorial or protective barking: Dogs are animals and animals tend to be territorial.
+When they feel like something or someone is encroaching on their territory, they often react by barking.
 If this is what's driving your pup's excessive barking, he'll be very alert and maybe even a little aggressive.
 Basically, this is the "GTFO of my space" bark.

-- Boredom or Loneliness Barking: Dogs aren't usually lone wolf types.
-Most are pack animals, through and through and being alone takes them out of their element in a big way. if your dog is barking when you leave the house (or even just the room), then there's a good chance that loneliness is behind the behavior.
+- Boredom or loneliness barking: Dogs aren't usually lone wolf types.
+Dogs are inherently social animals, and being alone takes them out of their element in a big way.
+If your dog is barking when you leave the house (or even just the room), then there's a good chance that loneliness is behind the behavior.

 How to train a dog to stop barking at the door

-If your dog is barking at the door, specifically, he's probably exhibiting territorial/protective or alarm/fearful behavior.
-In other words, he's either upset that someone is invading his turf or he's feeling spooked by the unknown cause of the noise and trying to get you to take care of it (and, of course, of him).
+If your dog is barking at the door, specifically, he's probably exhibiting territorial, protective, or alarm/fearful behavior.
+In other words, he's either upset that someone is invading his turf or he's feeling scared by the unknown cause of the noise and trying to get you to take care of it (and, of course, of him).

 Distract, distract, distract

 If you don't have time to train a new behavior or to take the long road of ignoring the noise until your dog gets the idea on his own, you can try distraction.
 For this method, when your dog is barking his adorable little head off at the door, ask him to do a trick he knows—ideally one that he can't do while barking.
 Have him roll over, play dead, engage in a game of tug—anything that he knows how to do well that might break him out of his barking fit.